K-85S30 60Hz Google Smart LED TV

 Conclusion

-The Sony Bravia 3 is a decent entry-level 4K TV with basic features that should satisfy most people who aren’t concerned about having the best in-picture quality in addition to not having all the latest bells and whistles.
+The Sony Bravia 3 is a decent entry-level 4K TV with basic features that should satisfy most people who aren’t concerned about having the best in-picture quality and not having all the latest bells and whistles.
 Furthermore, if you don’t have a problem with the TV’s shortcomings; then you may want to consider the Sony Bravia 3.

 You may also like these posts: